Home April Events Vancouver Spring Activities

 • Cypress – on the North Shore in West Vancouver.
 The resort typically closes in early to mid-April.

 • Mt.
 Seymour – in North Vancouver towards Deep Cove.
-The last day of spring skiing was on April 11th in 2021.
+The last day of spring skiing is typically around the second weekend in April.

 • Sasquatch Mountain – in the Fraser Valley near Harrison Hot Springs.
-Last day of the season in 2021 was April 4th.
+Last day of the season is usually around the first weekend in April.

 • Whistler Blackcomb – in the Sea to Sky region.
-Whistler Mountain often closes in mid to late April while Blackcomb frequently remains open until the Victoria Day Long Weekend (which is around the third week in May).
-In 2021, however, because of COVID-19, the last day of the season for both mountains was March 29th.
+Whistler Mountain often closes in mid to late April while Blackcomb frequently remains open until around the Victoria Day Long Weekend (which is usually the third week in May).

 Holidays During Spring Months